1.What is Liquid Petroleum Gas?

 Apart from the well-known fact that this gas is very flammable, it is also very dangerous when it turns to gas, due to the fact that this gas is twice as heavy as air.
 Thus, instead of dispersing in the air as happens with most gases, the gas remains at a low level and flows on the ground.
 Once this liquid petroleum gas encounters a trace of fire or spark, even if the source is quite a distance away from the gas leak, an explosion occurs.

 As per Legal Notice 331 of the year 2002, gas cylinders imported into Malta have to conform to European Standards.
-Thus, since 2003, gas cylinders imported by the Corporation have been in conformity with this Legal Notice.
-Purchase of gas cylinders by the Corporation is done through a public tender.
+Thus, since 2003, gas cylinders imported by the Company have been in conformity with this Legal Notice.
+Purchase of gas cylinders by the Company is done through a public tender.

 The 12Kg of liquid LPG in the cylinder evaporates to over 5,000 litres of LPG gas.
 For complete combustion of this gas, there is a requirement of no less than 150,000 litres of air.